 Digital Natives Academy (DNA) received the Kaupapa Tōtara Award at the 2025 Matihiko Awards in Ōtautahi Christchurch.
 A prestigious honour celebrating long-term, kaupapa driven leadership in the digital and technology sectors.

 Founded in 2014, DNA was the first non-profit of its kind in Aotearoa New Zealand.
-It was created to empower rangatahi through culturally anchored tech training in coding, game development, animation, 3D modelling, and digital storytelling, leading to further qualifications and pathways into high-value careers.
+It was created to empower rangatahi through culturally anchored tech training in coding, AI, game development, internet governance, 3D modelling, and digital storytelling, leading to further qualifications and pathways into high-value careers.

-“Our mahi isn’t just about teaching digital and creative tech.
-It’s about strengthening identity, building confidence, and creating futures.
-We see young people who felt invisible in mainstream systems light up when they realise they belong in tech.
+“Our mahi (work) isn’t just about teaching digital and creative tech.
+It’s about strengthening identity, building confidence, forming friendships and creating futures.
+We see young people who felt invisible in mainstream systems light up when they realise they love learning.
 The skills they gain with us, confidence, motivation, trust all enable them to contribute back to their communities.”

 “We’re building more than a tech academy, we’re building a movement.
 This win isn’t just for DNA.
 It’s for every rangatahi (young person) who feels that they don’t belong in tech.
 We’re showing them they absolutely do.”